MachineAngel0/EmulatorFileManager/README.md

 Notes:
 - Sometimes it the find emulator button will find the wrong .exe file, manually adjust will be needed
-- Some .exe's will not launch because of certain visual studio packages not bieng installed on the the users computer (Will look into a different file extraction library)
+- Some .exe's will not launch because of specific visual studio packages not being installed on the users computer (Will look into a different file extraction library)